Max Whitlock: Early life

 Whitlock was born in Hemel Hempstead, Hertfordshire, on 13 January 1993.
 He was introduced to gymnastics by a friend from a swimming club when he was seven and joined the Sapphire School of Gymnastics in Hemel Hempstead.
 When he was twelve, his coach Klemen Bedenik returned to Slovenia, and Whitlock followed him to Maribor to continue training.
 He returned three months later and joined South Essex Gymnastics Club in Basildon, where he is coached by his brother-in-law Scott Hann.
 Whitlock's wife, Leah, has also worked as a coach at the club.
 He attended Longdean School in Hemel Hempstead.

-Career
+Gymnastics career

 2010–11

 Whitlock won gold on pommel horse and floor exercise and silver in the all-around at the 2010 Junior European Championships held in Birmingham.
 In October, he was part of the team that won the silver medal for England at the 2010 Commonwealth Games.
 He also won the silver medal on the pommel horse and a bronze medal on the horizontal bar.

 Whitlock was an alternate for the British men's team at the 2011 World Championships in Tokyo.